Downloading or distributing copyrighted material without authorization of the copyright holder is a violation of:

 University Consequences for Non-Student Violations

-DMCA violations received for non-students are forwarded to their department.
+DMCA violations received for non-students are forwarded to network security.
 Consequences for non-students will depend on the policies of their respective department and classification.

 University Consequences for Summer Conference Guests